-U.S. Park Police Officer Career Information
+What Does a U.S. Park Police Officer Do?

 The U.S. Park Police is among the oldest federal law enforcement agencies in the country, having been established shortly after the U.S. Marshals Service.
 The park police were created by President George Washington, and have been working to keep federal lands safe for more than 200 years.